ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

     # of your blog for reuse in other functions.
     def __init__(self, url):
         self.url = url

+    # In our last program, we made a request to the Wordpress API to list the latest post.
+Here
+    # we're defining a function inside the class, similar to the functions inside a package, that
+    # will list the latest posts, so we can reuse it and more easily understand our code.
     def list_latest_posts(self, at_most):
         response = requests.get(self.url + "/posts", params={"per_page": at_most})
         return response.json()

+    # We're going to add a function for another request: get the latest comments on a post.
+We can
+    # use the same class to then list posts and list comments on those posts.
     def list_latest_comments_on_post(self, post_id, at_most):
+        # Notice the URL are parameters of the request are different for comments.
         response = requests.get(self.url + "/comments", params={"post": post_id, "per_page": at_most})
         return response.json()

+# We'll use this later to display comment text.
+def html_to_text(html):
+    return bs4.BeautifulSoup((latest_comment['content']['rendered']), 'html.parser').get_text()

+# This is the API of your blog.
 blog_api_url="http://blog.example.com/wp-json/wp/v2"

 # Now, we can use our class, and our tasks are easier to write and understand.